romerodiesan/romerodiesan/README.md

 # Hi there 👋

 My name is Diesan Romero.
+I am the owner and full colaborator of [@kemus-labs](https://github.com/kemus-labs)

 I have experience in various programming paradigms and design patterns.
 I use programming languages like Javascript and Python.
 My best skills are in backend development but open to new adventures.